linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 Week#3 hours: 27 rate: $18.75 pay: $506.25
 ```

-Run `Paycheck` and confirm the expected output.
-Use the debugger to find and fix
+- Run `Paycheck` and confirm the expected output.
+Use the debugger to find and
-any errors.
+  fix any errors.

-Save and close any open files.
+- Run `PaycheckTest` to confirm the tests passed.

-NOTE: Aside from visualizing variables in memory, you can use the debugger to
+Aside from visualizing variables in memory, you can use the debugger to step
-step through your code to find logic errors.
-Debugging is **one of the most
+through your code to find logic errors.

-useful skills** you can acquire as a software developer!
+Debugging is **one of the most useful skills** you can acquire as a software
+developer!

-## Task 7 - Rectangle.java
+## Task 8 - Rectangle

-Click on `Rectangle.java` to open the file in the editor.
+Open the class named `Rectangle`.

 ```java
 import java.util.Scanner;